Poop

 what’s poo got to do with it?

-Birthing and poop have a lot more in common than you think.
+Birthing and going poop have a lot more in common than you think.

 You may have heard people say that giving birth is like taking a big poo.
-While comparing the birth of your child to a bowel movement might not be the most graceful imagery, it holds some fascinating truths…
+While comparing the birth of your child to a bowel movement might not be the most graceful imagery, there are some fascinating truths behind it…(and it’s more than just the shared sensation of something being expelled from your body).
+It actually comes down to an aspect of birth physiology we don’t talk enough about: the part that is governed by your autonomic nervous system.

 The same can be said for birthing.

-If we’re rushed in the process, feel forced into positions that contradict gravity and our body's physiology, or are nervous due to an unfamiliar or busy environment, it can make birthing difficult.
-In this scenario, the nervous system is most likely to shift away from the healing zone and into the emergency zone, interpreting environmental signals as indications that we are not safe.
+If we’re rushed in the process, feel forced into positions that contradict gravity and our body's physiology, are told to hold our breath and forcefully push, or feel nervous because of an unfamiliar or busy environment, it can make birthing more difficult.
+In those conditions, the nervous system is most likely to interpret the environmental signals as signs that we are not fully safe, and shift away from a place of calm and ready itself for emergency.

-What I want you to take away from this is NOT that birthing can only occur in serene, comfortable, and predictable conditions—every birth is unique and rarely predictable.
-And while the environment matters, and there are ways to promote a calmer atmosphere, the most powerful factor is learning to work with your nervous system so that it can support you when needed.
+What I want you to take away from this is not that birthing can only occur in serene, comfortable, and predictable conditions - every birth is unique and rarely fully predictable.
+But I hope that by understanding that the environment matters, you can start to see where your body’s physiology might need more support.
+The deeper point is learning to work with your nervous system so that it can support you when needed.

-This means cultivating a practice of “CALM” to shift us away from our dominant pattern of “EMERGENCY.”
+This means cultivating a practice of calm to help shift us away from our dominant pattern of emergency.

 How I can Help

-Just like a personal trainer helps you get into shape and can be a motivating and supportive force in your wellness journey, as a HypnoBirthing Childbirth Educator, I work like a coach, helping you to create a safe space to explore these practices, enabling you to access relaxation more easily while we are together so that during your home practice and when birthing time comes, you can more easily slip into this powerful healing zone, regardless of what is going on around you.
+Just like a personal trainer helps you get into shape and can be a motivating and supportive force in your wellness journey, as a HypnoBirthing Childbirth Educator, I work like a coach.
+I help create a safe space to explore these practices so that you can access relaxation more easily while we are together, and over time, more easily on your own too.
+The hope is that by the time birthing comes, you are not trying to find that calm state for the very first time.
+You have already practiced it.
+You have already built some familiarity with what it feels like in your body.

 Birth is a natural process, and we have innate abilities within us.
-However, the noise of life can interfere with those abilities.
+But the noise of life can sometimes interfere with those abilities.
 And that is not our fault.
-It just is the context in which we are living and birthing.
+It is simply the context in which we are living and birthing.

-you can absolutely learn to navigate through the noise and emerge on the other side feeling more confident and calm than you ever thought possible
+You can absolutely learn to navigate through the experience feeling more supported, more confident, and more calm than you might have thought possible.

 I’m a self-proclaimed birth nerd, and I truly enjoy helping people find their own path through this experience.
-I believe the best gift you can give yourself is the opportunity to embrace this journey fully.
-Birth is the most intense transition in life and because of that it can be the most rewarding.
-It’s not something to fear but to embrace.
+I believe one of the best gifts you can give yourself is the opportunity to prepare for birth in a way that helps you feel informed, supported, and connected to your own capacity.
+Birth is one of the most intense transitions in life, and because of that, it can also be one of the most meaningful.
+And the practice of calm matters postpartum too.
+The nervous system does not stop mattering once the baby arrives.
+It continues to shape how we sleep, digest, recover, and cope with the ups and downs of early parenthood.

 I’d love to meet you.